shivang98/pycrux/Readme.md

 ## Supported Models

-By default, PyCrux uses the 'mistral' model, but you can specify any model supported by Ollama:
+By default, textsage uses the 'mistral' model, but you can specify any model supported by Ollama:

 - mistral
 - llama2